scoy/KoduGameLab/tips/sky.md

 Scroll down to find the Sky Settings control and set the value you want.<br>
 ![Sky Settings](sky.png)

+For the best effect, experiment with combining different lights and sky combinations.

 ## See Also
 [Lighting](lighting), [Start Game With](start)